ccabanero/MidpointSlider/README.md

 [![Platform](https://img.shields.io/cocoapods/p/MidpointSlider.svg?style=flat)](http://cocoapods.org/pods/MidpointSlider)
 ![Swift 2.0](https://img.shields.io/badge/swift-2.0-orange.svg)

-Midpoint Slider is a custom iOS control that allows the user to pull left or right from the slider's center when choosing a value.
+MidpointSlider is a custom iOS control that allows the user to pull left or right from the slider's center when choosing a value.

 ## Installation